hpgem/nanomesh/paper/paper.md

 ## Generate mesh

 Meshes are generated using the `Mesher` class.
-Meshing consists of two steps:
+Meshing consists of two steps: contour finding and triangulation.

-1. Contour finding
-2. Triangulation

 Contour finding uses the marching cubes algorithm implemented in `scikit-image` [@skimage] to wrap all the pores in a polygon. `max_edge_dist=5` redefines straight edges to have points no more than 5 pixels apart.
 Sometimes an edge is defined by (too) many points, which can result in unnessecarily fine meshes, because the meshing algorithm will not remove these points. `level` specifies the level at which the contour is generated.
 Here, we set it to the threshold value determined above.

-\autoref{fig:mesh_plots} shows the output of `mesh.plot_contour()`, a comparison of the gaussian filtered image with the contours.
+The code below creates the contour around the features in the gaussian filtered image.

 ```python
 from nanomesh import Mesher